Generative Models

 Click anywhere in the viewer to begin the preview process

-Or, select Preview entire image button to see a whole image - Click Export to keep your enhanced image
+Or, select the Preview entire image button - Click Export to keep your enhanced image

 Using Redefine creative